Billionaire Aldi heir dies aged 58

 Aldi was split into two divisions covering north and south Germany in 1960.
 Theo took the north and Karl the south.
 Karl, aged 92, is classified by Forbes as the richest man in Germany with a fortune of $25.4 billion.

-The Aldi empire, which has estimated worldwide annual turnover of about 50 billion euros, also owns the Trader Joe's grocery chain in the United States.
-In Europe it competes with the likes of Tesco (TSCO.L), Carrefour (CARR.PA) and Metro (MEOG.DE).
+The Aldi empire, which has estimated worldwide annual turnover of about 50 billion euros ($65 billion), also owns the Trader Joe's grocery chain in the United States.
+In Europe it competes with the likes of Tesco, Carrefour and Metro.